TomiPerrando/TomiPerrando/README.md

 • PowerQuery

 ## About me
-"*I'm a very reachable person if you want to get in contact.*"
+I'm a very reachable person if you want to get in contact 😊
 ### Things I like
  - Anime/Manga
- - Videogames
+ - 🎮Videogames
- - Science
+ - 🎓Science
- - Pets and animals in general
+ - 🦎 Pets and animals in general
- - Bodybuilding
+ - 💪 Bodybuilding

- - 📫 How to reach me: ...
+## 📫 How to reach me

+You can email me at tomiperrando@gmail.com or connect via [my LinkedIn](https://www.linkedin.com/in/tomasperrando/)

 # [WORK IN PROGRESS]